usnistgov/FederalProfile-8259A/_Nontechnical/maintenance.md

 ## Policies and procedures requiring device manufacturers to provide documented specifications for performing IoT device maintenance and repairs.

 Policies and procedures provide the details necessary to implement management and operational controls requiring IoT device manufacturers to provide documented specifications for performing IoT device maintenance and repairs for organizations to use to schedule and perform maintenance and repairs.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**